AreaXimus1/f1-data/README.md

 ## `qualifying.py`
 ### `compare_telemetry(data, driver_info, vlines] = None, xlim = None, delta_ylim = None)`

+N.B.: the main change from the compare_telemetry() function in race.py is that in driver_info "lap" is now "session", requiring q1/q2/q3.

 Compares the qualifying telemetry of any number of drivers you choose.
 X axis is the distance into the lap, with three Y axes: speed, throttle %, and delta to the first provided driver.

 #### Parameters